Dialectal Coverage And Generalization in Arabic Speech Recognition: Effect of Pre-Training Data

 \subsection{Benchmarking MSA Performance}

-We first report results on benchmark datasets to compare the performance of both models against the state of the art.
+We first report results on benchmark datasets to compare the performance of both models against the state-of-the-art.
 MGB2 is the main benchmark for MSA speech recognition.
-We evaluate the performance of both v1 and v2 models fine-tuned on MGB2 on Table~\ref{tab:experiment_results_mgb2} compared to existing SOTA models.
-The results confirm that incorporating dialectal data in pre-training does not negatively affect the performance on MSA.
+We evaluated the performance of ArTST v1 and v2 fine-tuned in MGB2, compared to existing SOTA models, in Table~\ref{tab:experiment_results_mgb2}.
+The results show that incorporating dialectal data in pretraining does not negatively affect MSA performance, as we achieve the best WER of 12.48\% and 12.39\%, with and without LM fusion.